mcvendrell/au.jkotchoff.scrollableView/README.md

 ### Methods

 * setView(View[])
+* setHeight(value) -- you can set initial height as property and modify later with this method
 * setCurrentPage(Number)
 * moveNext -- goes to next page
 * movePrevious -- goes to previous page